Houtaro/git-jenkins-laravel-update-script/README.md

  - `php artisan config:cache` - When any `php` file within the `<project_root>/config/` directory or the `.env` file is modified

 ### How to use

+The script accepts your project's root directory as its argument.

+Example:

+`bash update.sh /var/www/sites/sample-project`